rahul0923/veggie-recipe-app-clean/docs/PROJECT-JOURNAL.md

 ## Development Journal

 ### 2025-05-22

+## Completing Phase 3

+- Implement the two new hooks
+- Refactor AppContent.jsx and FavoritesPage.jsx
+- Test thoroughly to ensure all functionality works as expected

+- Create a useHomePageContent hook to extract more logic from AppContent
+- Create a web-specific navigation hook for URL handling
+- Refine Footer, Header, and other components to be even thinner wrappers

 ## Phase 3: Complete Core Layer
 Examined the remaining platform components to ensure they're truly just thin wrappers around core logic.